kutec/kutec-content/reactjs/Getting Started with ReactJS.md

 <script crossorigin src="https://unpkg.com/react-dom@17/umd/react-dom.production.min.js"></script>
 ```

-Well, with this, we are done with the first step of setting up the development enviornment for Reactjs project and our application can be seen now in the browser.
+Well, this is it.
+We are done with the first step on the journey of learning Reactjs and our application can be seen now in the browser.

 Next, we would understand the scafolding of a project.

 Stay tuned and happy coding :)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2ODgzMzQ4OSwtMTE0NzE0MDU4Ml19
+eyJoaXN0b3J5IjpbNTk2MjExNTMyLC0xMTQ3MTQwNTgyXX0=
 -->